Everyone experiences attraction differently

 Experimenting and exploring

-About one in ten people identifies themselves as gay, lesbian or bisexual, and the proportion is higher among 16-24 year olds.
+About two in 100 people identify themselves as gay, lesbian or bisexual, and the proportion is a bit higher among 16-24 year olds, at around 4 in 100 people.

 Some people know straightaway who they fancy, while others want to experiment while they are exploring their sexuality.
 There is no need to feel pressured into putting a label on how you feel.